sumit3219/Netflix-Clone/README.md

 ---

 ## 👨‍💻 Author
-**Sumit Mishra**
+**Ayush Mishra**
 Student at United College of Engineering and Research, Naini, Prayagraj

 ---